A Saintly Switch: Background

-The film was dedicated to the memory of Dave Waymer by its writer and producer, Sally Hampton, whose experience as an NFL wife (Hampton and Waymer were married in 1981) was the inspiration behind the story.
+The film was dedicated to the memory of Dave Waymer by its story writer and executive producer, Sally Hampton, whose experience as an NFL wife (Hampton and Waymer were married in 1981) was the inspiration behind the story.
 Hampton said she had loosely based the lead characters on their personalities and, ironically, the lead actor, David Alan Grier and Waymer share the same July 1 birthday and Hampton, was born late afternoon of July 29 making her birthday only hours away from the July 30 birthdays of lead actress, Vivica A. Fox and director Peter Bogdanovich.
 Adding to these coincidences, principal photography of the film began on June 29, 1998, what would have been the 17th wedding anniversary of Hampton's marriage to Waymer.

+The film was originally titled In Your Shoes.
 Filming took place in Toronto.
-The project was being called In Your Shoes during that time.

 Reception

-Variety gave the film a positive review.
-Whilst noting plot similarities to Freaky Friday, Trading Places and The Parent Trap, as well as character stereotypes, Ray Richmond stated "there is so much to like about the genuinely canny show that all of the other stuff sounds nitpicky and harsh.
+Ray Richmond of Variety gave the film a positive review.
+Whilst noting plot similarities to Freaky Friday, Trading Places and The Parent Trap, as well as character stereotypes, he stated "there is so much to like about the genuinely canny show that all of the other stuff sounds nitpicky and harsh.
 Under Bogdanovich's sure hand, this is a stylish fantasy that leaves you with a smile."